Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Overarching DNS rules allowing only internal DNS queries

-Note: DNS over TLS must be blocked (for now) for all clients behind the pfSense router in order to allow DNS query trapping to succeed.
+Note: DNS over TLS must be blocked (for now) for all clients behind the pfSense router in order for DNS query trapping to succeed.
 An iPhone may show a Privacy Warning that the network is blocking encrypted DNS traffic.
 That is okay because we are encrypting upstream DNS requests to Cloudflare.

 We can ignore the Privacy Warning in devices behind the pfSense router